faridfarahmand/SSU/IoTCourse/PowerCalculatoins.md

 ---

-# License
+# Version

-Educational use encouraged.
+Dr. Farid Farahmand - May 2025

 ```
 ```